-Performance Requirement P2.6.2 for a hot water supply system is satisfied if the hot water supply system/heated water service is designed and installed in accordance with the Waterworks Act 1932 and the Waterworks Regulations 1996.
+A heated water service must be designed and installed in accordance with the Waterworks Act 1932 and the Waterworks Regulations 1996.

-The supply and installation of heated water services in South Australia is regulated by Directions issued by the South Australian Water Corporation pursuant to Regulation 17 of the Waterworks Regulations 1996.
+The design and installation of heated water services in South Australia is regulated by Directions issued by the South Australian Water Corporation pursuant to Regulation 17 of the Waterworks Regulations 1996.